Chase Bank: Bank One Corporation

-In 2004, JPMorgan Chase merged with Chicago-based Bank One Corp., bringing on board its current chairman and CEO Jamie Dimon as president and COO and designating him as CEO William B. Harrison Jr.'s successor.
+In 2004, JPMorgan Chase acquired Chicago-based Bank One Corp., bringing on board its current chairman and CEO Jamie Dimon as president and COO and designating him as CEO William B. Harrison Jr.'s successor.
 Dimon's pay was pegged at 90% of Harrison's.
 Dimon quickly made his influence felt by embarking on a cost-cutting strategy and replaced former JPMorgan Chase executives in key positions with Bank One executives—many of whom were with Dimon at Citigroup.
 Dimon became CEO in January 2006 and chairman in December 2006 after Harrison's resignation.

 Bank One Corporation was formed upon the 1998 merger between Banc One of Columbus, Ohio and First Chicago NBD.
 These two large banking companies were themselves created through the merger of many banks.
 JPMorgan Chase completed the acquisition of Bank One in Q3 2004.
 The merger between Bank One and JPMorgan Chase meant that corporate headquarters were now in New York City while the retail bank operations of Chase were consolidated in Chicago.

 The following is an illustration of Bank One's major mergers and acquisitions and historical predecessors (this is not a comprehensive list):